sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 When first getting started, a recommendation is to start with some more general inputs, rather than a long list of detailed inputs.
 For example, a single 'Monthly Living Expenses' expense input can be created instead of splitting into individual expenses such as groceries, utilities, or gasoline.

 Many budgeting scenarios can also be initially represented with only basic [income][income] and [expense][expense] inputs.
-For example, rather than initially splitting employment income based upon all the different taxes and employment related benefits, a single "Take Home Pay" expense can be created.
+For example, rather than initially splitting [employment income][employmentIncomeExample] based upon all the different taxes and employment related benefits, a single "Take Home Pay" expense can be created.

 These approaches allow you to get some results quickly, but continue to dig deeper and add more details later.
 This is also a good way to become familiar with the app's basic functions.